vensko/pint/README.md

 By default, new app definitions can be added to local file packages.user.ini.

-**Available keys**
+## Available keys

+### `dist`
-**dist** - if **link** is not defined, **data** is treated as a direct download URL to a file.
-If **link** is defined, the URL must point to a web page.
+If `link` is not defined, `data` is treated as a direct download URL to a file.
+If `link` is defined, the URL must point to a web page.
 The only mandatory key.

+### `link`
-**link** - must be either a full XPath expression, starting with // and searching for &lt;a&gt; elements, or a comma-separated list of words, expected to be found in a download URL.
+Must be either a full XPath expression, starting with // and searching for &lt;a&gt; elements, or a comma-separated list of words, expected to be found in a download URL.
 **XPath example:** *//a[contains(@href, '.zip') and contains(@href, 'x86')]*
 **Simplified syntax:** *.zip, x86*
-To scan link texts, wrap words in quotes: *.zip, "portable"*
-Simplified queries are case-insensitive.
+To scan link texts, wrap words in quotes: *.zip, "portable"* Simplified queries are case-insensitive.

 There are some meta-values:
-**.arch** means any of the most popular archive formats (at the moment, it includes .7z, .zip, .rar, and .paf.exe),
-**.any** is the same as .arch plus .exe.
+**.arch** means any of the most popular archive formats (at the moment, it includes .7z, .zip, .rar, and .paf.exe), **.any** is the same as .arch plus .exe.

+### `type`
-**type** - all downloaded files are considered archives, unless this parameter is set.
+All downloaded files are considered archives, unless this parameter is set.
 Currently, the only possible value is *standalone*, which means the downloaded file will be copied as is without unpacking.

+### `base`
-**base** - a base path inside an archive.
+A base path inside an archive.
 To better explain this, I better tell, how this works.
 Once the archive is unpacked into a temporary directory, the script switches to that directory and retrieves a list of files.
-Then it goes line by line, until the **base** substring is found (it doesn't have to be a valid file or directory path, can be just a fragment).
+Then it goes line by line, until the `base` substring is found (it doesn't have to be a valid file or directory path, can be just a fragment).
 Once this substring is encountered, the working path changes to the directory, containing the file, where the search stopped. *Parent* directory of that file/dir will become the base path.
-Default **base** value is *.exe*, which means, that the first encountered directory with an .exe file will be used.
+Default `base` value is *.exe*, which means, that the first encountered directory with an .exe file will be used.

+### `keep`
-**keep** - Pint *replaces* contents of target directories, keeping files, listed in this parameter, intact.
+Pint *replaces* contents of target directories, keeping files, listed in this parameter, intact.
 Typically, is used for configuration files.
 Must be a comma separated list of filenames/masks.
 Default value - \*.ini, \*.db.

+### `only`
-**only** - comma-separated list of files/masks, which should be copied.
+Comma-separated list of files/masks, which should be copied.
 Useful for highly customizable apps, which typically contain a lot of custom assets - themes, plugins, etc.

+### `xd`, `xf`
-**xd**, **xf** - comma-separated lists of directores and files (respectively), which should be left behind.
+Comma-separated lists of directores and files (respectively), which should be left behind.
 These files will be neither removed from a target directory, nor copied from a temporary one.
 Pint uses Robocopy to copy files.
 These parameters are used as values for its /XD and /XF parameters.
-If **only** is set, these parameters are ignored.
+If `only` is set, these parameters are ignored.

+### `noshim`
-**noshim** - Pint automatically detects console applications and creates shim files for them.
-Files, listed in **noshim**, will be skipped.
+Pint automatically detects console applications and creates shim files for them.
+Files, listed in `noshim`, will be skipped.

+### `method`
-**method** - set HTTP method for link request (GET by default).
+Set HTTP method for link request (GET by default).

+### `data`
-**data** - if **method** is changed to POST, use this key to set custom payload in the x-www-form-urlencoded format.
+If **method** is changed to POST, use this key to set custom payload in the x-www-form-urlencoded format.

 Append *64* to a key to prefer it in a 64-bit system.
 ```